Crusades: Expeditions to the Holy Land in 1095 and 1291

 Siege of Damascus during the Second Crusade, 1148.
 British Library

 During the Middle Ages, Western Christians led military expeditions to the Middle East in an effort to wrest control of Jerusalem and the Holy Land away from the Muslim Ottoman Empire.
 This included the site of Christ’s burial.
 Between 1095 and 1270, there were eight major crusades.
 The likes of Richard the Lionheart, Frederick Barbarossa, and Philip Augustus were among the great European kings and feudal lords who made their mark.
-The great military epic of the Crusades was ultimately unsuccessful.
-These voyages to the East stoked the fires of holy war and vengeance by targeting the Muslim world, which had hitherto been tolerant of Christians.
-The Ottomans would eventually capitalize on these sentiments.

 - Advertisement -

-An overview of Crusade history
+An Overview of Crusade History

 In addition to being an era of incremental assertion of royal powers and the willingness of certain lords to go to war in order to gain wealth elsewhere, the Crusades were remarkable because they were an epic in their own right and took place within the greater global framework of Westward expansion.
 Finally, it’s the increasing influence of the Church in society that could be traced back to the Gregorian reforms, as well as the rivalry between the Church and other religious and political institutions like Byzantine Christianity and, of course, Islam.